 Trade Shows depend on customer interaction for their success, and visual appeal plays a key role in attracting customers to visit your stall or booth.
 With so many different brands trying to get their product out there, it is easy for the potential client or investor to get lost in the monotony of plain, uniform booth designs that are often lined one behind the other at these events, and you’ve already lost the customer before they even gave you a chance.
 So if you have a trade show or an exhibition coming up, it might be a wise decision to rethink the whole design element of your stall and make sure that it grabs the attention of each and every visitor who is at the event.
 We’ve rounded up a list of spectacular booth designs that are bound to make a difference in your next trade show or exhibition.

-1. Include interesting graphics
+1. Include interesting graphics on Booth Design

 The most common mode of communication used by vendors during trade shows are texts, and people usually don’t spend too much time reading them.
 There have been studies that show people are more receptive to studies, images and other visual modes of communication, rather than using text, which would make your stall look drab and stale.
 Next time you’re planning for an exhibition booth design, take some time out to come up with a graphic poster design template to use on banners, that is more attractive than using text, but also is able to convey the same message to your audien